-In order for service supply and execution in Vietnam without establishment of business presence, overseas enterprises may go for one easy option of sending the employees over to work at business partners’ locations in Vietnam.
-The option is quite preferable as it helps cut down costs and brings out same efficient result.
+In order for service supply and execution in Vietnam without the establishment of business presence, overseas enterprises may go for one easy option of sending the employees over to work at business partners’ locations in Vietnam.
+The option is quite preferable as it helps cut down costs and brings out the same efficient result.
 The only concern arises on the matter of tax payment and contribution of insurance of employees who got sent over to Vietnam.
-Are they obliged to pay personal income tax and comply with insurance policy in Vietnam?
+Are they obliged to pay personal income tax and comply with the insurance policy in Vietnam?

 - Personal Income Tax (PIT)